OdiaNLP/odianlp.github.io/docs/mini-projects/mp3/readme.md

 Refer to the [boilerplate code](https://github.com/odisha-ml/SummerSchool2022/tree/main/Day2_Session1_ComputerVision/Demo) to get started.
 ## Bonus Point

-If you can extract the numberplate information of the unruly drivers
+If you can extract the numberplate information of the unruly drivers.